sonic-technology/catena/README.md

 # Installation

-1. Install Catena and its peer depencencies
+1. Install Catena and its peer dependencies

 ```
 npm i @sonic-tech/catena zod express
 ```

-2. Also make sure that you have Express' types installed
+2. Also make sure that you have Express' types installed, if you want to leverage the full type-safeness.

 ```
 npm i -D @types/express